Grab your sunblock and snorkel and make a day of it on Hanauma Bay. (Photo: Alamy)

 6. Maresias Beach; Sao Sebastio, Brazil

-Set down a blanket and focus on the water for an immersion course on Brazil’s surfing scene.
+Located on the North coast of São Paulo, set down a blanket and focus on the water for an immersion course on Brazil’s surfing scene.

 Feeling bold?
 Give the board sport a try yourself.
 If a beach run is more your speed, Maresias provides — the soft white sand will turn you into a barefoot runner in no time.